ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure CLI
 - cannot be installed on iOS
+- - You can use Bash from Cloud Shell by logging in to the Azure portal from your Android laptop.
+Then you can create a new virtual machine from Bash with CLI.
+Cloud Shell is a management machine for Azure, managed by Microsoft.
+- Azure Cloud Shell gives you the flexibility to choose the best shell operation for your business.
+- Both Bash and PowerShell are options for this.

+Power Apps portal
+- to create external websites that allow users outside your organization to sign in with different identities, create and view data in Microsoft Dataverse, and browse content anonymously.
+This is not the mechanism to use when creating a virtual machine

 ### [Azure Marketplace](https://azuremarketplace.microsoft.com/en-US/)
 Azure Marketplace customers can find, try, purchase, and provision applications and services from hundreds of leading service providers.
 All solutions and services are certified to run on Azure